phpconcept/aruba-ws-server/README.md

 Above configuration will allow for Enocean BLE devices (sensors and switches), and for unclassified BLE devices which MAC address begins with A4:C1:38 or E6:FE:37.
 Using the right filtering will lower the load on the Websocket Server.
+Filter "localNameFilter Jinou,ATC", will allow all unclassified BLE devices with 'Jinou' or 'ATC' in their local name.

 ### AWSS Client